-A Mocăniţă is a narrow gauge railway in Romania (most notably in mountainous areas in Maramureş, Transylvania, and Bukovina), and the locomotives operating on them.
-The word mocăniţă is a term of endearment, derived from the Romanian word mocan (meaning shepherd or one who lives in the mountains), and suffixed as feminine and diminutive.
-Many of these forestry railways were built in the era of the Austro-Hungarian Empire, especially in the Carpathian Mountains.
-They followed the rivers, often necessitating tight curves, hence the use of the narrow gauge.
-The tracks were constructed so as to enable small locomotives to pull empty logging wagons up into the mountains and to let heavily loaded trains roll down under gravity to the saw mills.
+A mocăniţă is a narrow gauge railway in Romania (most notably in mountainous areas in Maramureş, Transylvania, and Bukovina), and the locomotives operating on them.
+The word is a term of endearment, derived from mocan (meaning shepherd or one who lives in the mountains), and suffixed as feminine and diminutive.
+Many of these forestry railways were built in the era of the Austro-Hungarian Empire, especially in the Carpathians.
+They followed the rivers, often necessitating tight curves, and the tracks were constructed so as to enable small locomotives to pull empty logging wagons up into the mountains and to let heavily loaded trains roll down under gravity to the saw mills.

 The stamp is part of the series Banknote Portraits, designed by Mihai Vămăşescu şi Stan Pelteacu, and issued on February 10, 2012:

 • the portrait of Nicolae Iorga (1871-1940), a famous Romanian historian, literary critic, playwright, poet, encyclopaedist, memorialist, minister, professor and academician (1 Leu banknote) (0.80 RON) - it's on other postcard

 • the portrait of George Enescu (1881-1955), Romanian composer known worldwide, violinist, pianist and conductor, considered to be the most important Romanian musician (5 Lei banknote) (1.40 RON) - it's on the postcard

 • the portrait of Nicolae Grigorescu (1838-1907), the founder of Romanian modern painting, who received the title of Romanian Academy Member in 1899 (10 Lei banknote) (2.10 RON)